ExpressionEngine/ExpressionEngine-User-Guide/source/addons/statistics/index.rst

 	{last_visitor_date format="%m/%d/%Y %h:%i %a"}

 The date of most most recent visitor to the site.
-See `Date Variable Formatting </templates/date_variable_formatting>` for more information.
+See :doc:`Date Variable Formatting </templates/date_variable_formatting>` for more information.

 most\_visitor\_date
 ~~~~~~~~~~~~~~~~~~~